cyqsimon/WebcamFriendlyLichess/README.md

 ## 🧩 Compatibility

 This script is developed and tested on Chrome x64 v76.0 running on Windows 10 Professional.
-Although not tested, it should work on any modern browser that supports user script injection.
+Although not tested on other platforms, it should work on any modern browser that supports user script injection.

 ## 🗑 Uninstallation